WeslieDE/SeriesEpisodeSorter/README.md

 4. Register the first user account.
 Subsequent registrations are disabled.
 5. View the read-only list at `view.php` to share your progress.

+### Configuration

+Basic settings live in `config.php`.
+Here you can adjust the title shown in the navigation bar and HTML `<title>` tags, switch the database driver, set the language and provide API keys for external services.

 This project is a minimal prototype and lacks many advanced features like WebSockets and admin panels.

 ## Docker